-Reclaimed wood can often take on a scent – and that scent is often unwelcome.
-Furniture made from reclaimed or old wood usually has some sort of odor.
-Many times, this odor is somewhat musty and can even prevent you from enjoying the piece of furniture.
-How can you remove odors from wood you want to use for a woodworking project, or wooden furniture?
-Luckily there are methods for making wood smell more pleasant.
+Reclaimed Wood can often take on the ascent – and that scent is often unwelcome.
+Furniture made from reclaimed or old Wood usually has some odor.
+This odor is often somewhat musty and can even prevent you from enjoying the piece of Furniture.
+How can you remove odors from the Wood you want to use for a woodworking project or wooden Furniture?
+Luckily there are methods for making Wood smell more pleasant.

-The method you use for getting rid of odors from wood depends on how the wood is finished and where the odor is from.
-You also need to consider how the wood will be used in the future.
-Take a look at these ideas for getting wonderfully smelling wood every time.
+The method you use for removing odors from Wood depends on how the Wood is finished and where the odor is from.
+It would be best to consider how the Wood would be used.
+Take a look at these ideas for getting wonderfully smelling Wood every time.

 1) Use a Commercial Wood Cleaner to Remove Odors from Wood

-The most obvious answer to the question of odors in wood is a commercially available wood cleaner.
+The most obvious answer to the question of odors in Wood is a commercially available wood cleaner.
 There are many on the market today.
-These cleaners are probably the best you can get for removing pet odors, which are very difficult to get rid of.
+These cleaners are probably the best you can get for removing pet odors, which are very difficult to eliminate.

 2) Try Ammonia for Cleaning Wood

-You could also try using a simple solution of ammonia to clean wood.
+You could also try using a simple solution of ammonia to clean Wood.
 Dampen a cloth with ammonia.
-Apply it to the wood and then wipe it off with another cloth which you have dampened with water.
-This technique is good for cleaning smoke odors from wood.
+Apply it to the Wood and then wipe it off with another cloth that you have dampened with water.
+This technique is suitable for cleaning smoke odors from Wood.
 Make sure you work in a well-ventilated area.

 3) Use a Solution of Olive Oil and Vinegar

-Use household store cupboard ingredients if you do not want to use harsh chemicals on wood.
+Use household store cupboard ingredients if you do not want to use harsh chemicals on Wood.
 A solution of one part olive oil into 24 parts vinegar (use white vinegar) helps to clear odors.
-Spray the solution onto the wood and wipe down thoroughly.
+Spray the solution onto the Wood and wipe it down thoroughly.

 4) Try Newspaper and Charcoal

-Use wadded up newspaper and charcoal briquettes in a drawer or a piece of furniture you cannot easily access.
-These help to kill bad odors in wood.
-It is a really cheap way, too, to get better smelling furniture.
-You need to leave them in the furniture for around a week and then replace them with new newspaper and charcoal.
+Use the wadded-up newspaper and charcoal briquettes in a drawer or a piece of Furniture you cannot easily access.
+This help to kill bad odors in the Wood.
+It is a cheap way, too, to get better-smelling Furniture.
+You must leave them on the Furniture for around a week and replace them with new newspapers and charcoal.

 5) Or Try Other Odor Absorbers

-You can also try coffee grounds, baking soda, or even kitty litter.
-A paste of baking soda in water works well for drawing out odors from wood.
+Try coffee grounds, baking soda, or even kitty litter.
+A baking soda paste in water works well for drawing out odors from Wood.

 6) Seal the Odor into the Wood

-An alternative tactic is to seal the smell into the wood by painting a solution over the top.
-Use shellac to seal the wood after briefly sanding it.
-But remember this will not keep water out so use a waterproof covering if the wood will be exposed to moisture.
+An alternative tactic is to seal the smell into the Wood by painting a solution over the top.
+Use shellac to seal the Wood after briefly sanding it.
+But remember, this will not keep water out, so use a waterproof covering if the Wood is exposed to moisture.

 7) Use Hydrogen Peroxide

 Try using a 3 percent hydrogen peroxide solution in a spray bottle.
-Spray it onto the wooden surface and then wipe it off with a damp cloth.
-Make sure you dry the area well with a clean dry cloth.
+Spray it onto the wooden surface and wipe it off with a damp cloth.
+Make sure you dry the area well with a clean, dry cloth.

 8) Air the Wood

-Make sure that you leave the wood open to the air as much as possible whether or not you are trying these other cleaning tips.
-Leave cupboard doors and drawers open and keep a piece of furniture outside on a sunny day to air it out.
+Ensure that you leave the Wood open to the air as much as possible whether or not you are trying these other cleaning tips.
+Leave cupboard doors and drawers open, and keep a piece of Furniture outside on a sunny day to air it out.

-Try using an odor absorber of coffee grounds in the furniture to draw the odor away.
-But bear in mind that you will probably be left with an odor of coffee even when the grounds have been removed, so it is a good idea to try some other options to remove odors from wood first – unless you really like the smell of coffee on your furniture.
+Try using an odor absorber of coffee grounds in the Furniture to remove the odor.
+But bear in mind that you will probably be left with an odor of coffee even when the settings have been removed, so it is a good idea to try other options to remove odors from Wood first – unless you like the smell of coffee on your Furniture.